The top six has a familiar look to it, aside from Burnley who have made a brilliant start to the season.

 However, the English international is maturing into an exceptional defender, whilst still displaying the ball playing skills that saw Pep Guardiola bring him to City.

-He has an exceptional 97% pass completion rate in the league so far this season, however has also made an average of 5.5 clearances per game, putting an end to the myth Stones overplays at the wrong times.
+He has an exceptional 97% pass completion rate in the league so far this season, however has also made an average of 5.5 clearances per game, showing he can also get rid when he needs to!

 LB- Ben Davies: Tottenham Hotspur